 We visit Lucknam park near Bath for a country getaway.
 A mile-long, sun-dappled drive, lined with beech and lime trees swaying gently in the breeze and stretching as far as the eye can see, is a sight to make any city dwellers’ shoulders drop.

 Just six miles from Bath, five-star Lucknam Park is super-swanky without being stiff and attracts everyone from young couples looking to live it up to groups marking milestone birthdays and impossibly glossy families.
 With its cookery school, equestrian centre, wellbeing centre, spa and informal brasserie, all bases are covered for anyone wanting to spend a few days here.

-Most notable of late, though, is the property’s newly re-launched Michelin-starred restaurant, Hywel Jones by Lucknam Park (the new name is a nod to the Welsh chef’s impressive 13-year tenure here).
+Most notable is the property’s newly-launched Michelin-starred restaurant, Hywel Jones by Lucknam Park (the new name is a nod to the Welsh chef’s impressive 13-year tenure here).

 It’s not just the restaurant presentation – lovely wonky-edged artisan crockery and cool tea-light holders, hand-cut flowers, and a more friendly and relaxed vibe from the staff – that marks a more contemporary direction but Lucknam, as a whole, seems to have dialled down the formality a notch, in a good way.